Calindro/emulicious-debugger/README.md

 The "emulicious-debugger" extension enables debugging with Emulicious in VS Code.
 This extension requires [Emulicious](https://emulicious.net/).
-In Emulicious you need to have "Remote Debugging" enabled.
-This option can be found in Emulicious's Tools menu.

 For breakpoints to work you need a language extension for the language you are using.

 For usage instructions see [Usage](#Usage).